 - Race: African Americans, Hispanic/Latino Americans, American Indians, Pacific Islanders, and some Asian Americans are at higher risk

 Remission or Cure?

 However, it can recur if the factors that led to it in the first place are once again present.
-Remission can be defined as hemoglobin A1c 6.5% or below and constant for at least 3 months without the use of glucose lowering medications.
-Six months of initiating lifestyle intervention is needed before A1c is evaluated.
+Remission can be defined as hemoglobin A1c 6.5% or below and constant for at least 3 months without the use of glucose-lowering medications.
+Six months of initiating lifestyle intervention are needed before A1c is evaluated.

 Despite all those efforts, if weight loss is not maintained and glucose tolerance decreases over the years it is quite possible to meet the criteria for prediabetes and type 2 diabetes again.